Karthick47v2/trAIner/README.md

 # trAIner - Virtual personal fitness assistant #

-This is our CO--- Project.
+This is our CO2307 Project.
 Project proposal and sample videos are in `Docs` folder

 trAIner is an android application which monitors users' activity while workout and give feedback about whether they are doing it correctly or not.
 Also keep count of reps.